 Click here to view map to the farm.

 The cost for the class is $100 per person ($50 for those who have adopted from us), which includes a printed packet.
 As this is a fundraiser, we do not offer discounts for couples or families.
 Space is limited in each session, and most sessions fill up quickly.
+Register using the form below.

 If you are an employee/volunteer of another animal rescue, you may qualify for the reduced class rate of $50 per person.
+Please contact Ellen Felsenthal prior to registering for the class.

 Please note that we no longer offer refunds or date changes once you have registered for a class.
 All class fees are donations to the non-profit organization and tax deductible.